Reaper (Van Gogh series): Second painting (F618)

 Van Gogh appears to have completed the second painting in a single day and taking breaks to write the letter on 4–5 September 1889.
 In a later part of the letter, he announces: "Phew – the reaper is finished, I think it will be one that you'll place in your home".

-He initially preferred this version over the earlier study.
-He described it as:
+He initially preferred this version over the earlier study, describing it as:

 [A]n image of death as the great Book of Nature speaks to us about it – but what I sought is the "almost smiling".
 It's all yellow except for a line of violet hills – a pale, blond yellow.
 I myself find that funny, that I saw it like that through the iron bars of a cell.

-The "almost smiling" is a reference to an expression used by Théophile Silvestre to describe the death of Eugène Delacroix.
-Silvestre's eulogy of Delacroix had made an impression on Van Gogh according to a letter he wrote in 15 August 1885 to the painter Anthon van Rappard.
+The "almost smiling" is a reference to an expression used by art critic Théophile Silvestre to describe the death of painter Eugène Delacroix.
+Silvestre's eulogy of Delacroix had made an impression on Van Gogh, according to a letter he wrote in 15 August 1885 to the painter Anthon van Rappard.
 Van Gogh also quoted the eulogy in other letters.

-There were significant differences between this second painting and version started earlier in the summer.
-This version was less yellow, with a sky that is more greenish in color, and the Sun was more conical and higher in the sky.
-He added a small tree near the left edge of the painting along the hills in the background and removed the pile of sheaves from the foreground.
-Van Gogh eventually came to believe the original painting created from nature was better than the replica which he had intended as "the final painting".
-The second painting, at 73.2 × 92.7 cm, was almost the same size as the first.
-Both the first and second version of the painting were still drying on 19 September 1889 and he was not able to include them in the batch he shipped to Theo on that date.
+There were significant differences between this second painting and the earlier version from the summer.
+Van Gogh used on the second version a set of paints he had received in early July – what he called "the palette of the North".
+The second painting is less yellow, with a sky that is more greenish in color, and the Sun is more conical and higher in the sky.
+He added a small tree near the left edge of the painting along the background hills and removed the pile of sheaves from the foreground.
+The second painting, at 73.2 × 92.7 cm, is almost the same size as the first.

+Van Gogh came to believe the original painting, created from nature, was better than the replica which he had intended as "the final painting".
+In a letter to the painter Émile Bernard written in November 1889, Van Gogh said "the effect is weaker" in the second painting, indicating his ultimate preference for the first.
+Both the first and second version of the painting were still drying on 19 September 1889, and he was unable to include them in the batch he shipped to Theo on that date.
 The paintings were eventually included in the batch he sent on 28 September, by which time he had completed a third version of the painting.